AndyObtiva/glimmer-dsl-web/README.md

 **Hello, Form!**

 [Glimmer DSL for Web](https://rubygems.org/gems/glimmer-dsl-web) gives access to all Web Browser built-in features like HTML form validations, input focus, events, and element functions from a very terse and productive Ruby HTML DSL.
+Also, you can apply CSS styles by including directly in Ruby code as a string, using [Glimmer DSL for CSS](https://github.com/AndyObtiva/glimmer-dsl-css), or managing CSS completely separately using something like [SCSS](https://sass-lang.com/).
+The CSS techniques could be combined as well, like by managing common reusable CSS styles separately in SCSS, but adding component specific CSS styles in Ruby when it is more convenient.

-Glimmer GUI code in the frontend:
+Glimmer HTML DSL Ruby code in the frontend:

 ```ruby
 require 'glimmer-dsl-web'